i-am-tj/DSA-Revisited/Backtracking/Problem.md

 These problems focus on generating all possible permutations of elements.

 **Easy**:
 1. Generate All Permutations of a String
-2. All Possible Binary Strings of Length n

 **Medium**:
 1. Generate All Possible k-Permutations of n Elements